Apple’s missing manual: How to set up a Developer Account

 It can take up to 14 business days before the D-U-N-S information is passed on to Apple, so don’t postpone this step.

 If you have never signed in to Apple’s Developer portal with your Apple ID, you will be asked to read and agree with the Apple Developer Agreement.
-Once you have, click ‘Submit’ to continue.
+Once you have done this, click ‘Submit’ to continue.

-On the following page, you will be asked whether you are an individual or single-person business, a company, or a government organisation.
+On the following page, you will be asked whether you are an individual or one-person business, a company, or a government organisation.
 As mentioned above, as a company you will need a D-U-N-S number.
 Select the option that applies to you and click ‘Continue’.

-First, you’ll have to provide some contact information and confirm that you are either the owner of the company or you have the authority to sign legal agreements.
+First, you’ll have to provide some contact information and confirm that you are either the owner of the company or have the authority to sign legal agreements.

-On the next page you will see a summary of all the information you just entered.
+On the next page, you will see a summary of all the information you just entered.
 Review all the info, confirm that the address linked to the D-U-N-S number is correct and click ‘Submit’.

 That’s all you can do!
 Now you just have to wait for Apple to review the request and approve or reject it.

 If your request is rejected, you will receive an email explaining the reasoning behind the decision – however, you’ll not always get an explanation of what steps are required to be approved.
 While you could reply directly to the rejection email, you’ll get faster results by simply calling the phone number that’s included in the email.
 Mention your case number and ask for a detailed explanation of the steps you need to take to rectify the situation.